Enapter/enapter-cli/README.md

 ### Autocompletion in your favourite terminal app

-In order to make life easier with command line interface, we recommend to install [Fig - the next-generation command line](https://fig.io/).
+In order to make life easier with command line interface, you may use [Fig - the next-generation command line](https://fig.io/).
 This autocompletion tool has native support for the Enapter CLI for Mac OS X and Linux.

 <img src="./.assets/enapter-cli-fig-integration.gif">